-- Satisfactory completion of Basic Sciences and Clinical Medicine curriculum. - Passing scores on the United States Medical Licensing Exam (USMLE), Steps 1 and 2. - Passing scores on Occupational English Test (OET) and multistationed OSCE. - Payment of all outstanding financial obligations. - Return of all assigned institutional property and equipment in acceptable condition. - Approval to graduate is subject to the approval from the Board of Trustees.
+- Satisfactory completion of Basic Sciences and Clinical Medicine curriculum. - Passing scores on the United States Medical Licensing Exam (USMLE) Step 1, USMLE Step 2 Clinical Knowledge and USMLE Step 2 Clinical Skills. - Payment of all outstanding financial obligations. - Return of all assigned institutional property and equipment inacceptable condition. - Approval to graduate is subject to the approval from the Board of Trustees.